Woman gives birth during auto shop oil change

 DORMONT, Pa.
-(AP) — Some auto shops offer 10-minute oil changes.
-That still would have been about seven minutes too long for a Pennsylvania woman who gave birth while her husband’s pickup was getting an oil change at an auto dealership.
+(AP) — Some auto shops offer 10-minute oil change service.
+That still would have been about seven minutes too long for a Pennsylvania woman who gave birth while the oil in her husband’s pickup was being changed at an auto dealership.

-Amanda Sherman and her husband, Adam, tell the Pittsburgh Tribune-Review (http://bit.ly/2jajFzt) that Amanda gave birth when she went to the restroom at #1 Cochran Nissan of South Hills in suburban Pittsburgh on Monday.
+Amanda Sherman, 24, gave birth Monday when she went to the restroom Monday at #1 Cochran Nissan of South Hills in suburban Pittsburgh.

-The couple is from Harrisville, about 60 miles north of the dealership.
+Sherman and her husband Adam, also 24, spoke with the Pittsburgh Tribune-Review on Wednesday, when Amanda and 7-pound, 12-ounce Heather Lynn were discharged from Magee-Womens Hospital of UPMC.
+The couple is from Harrisville, about 60 miles north of the dealership

-Amanda Sherman says another customer, who happened to be a registered nurse, and the dealership’s staff helped her, while a 911 dispatcher talked Adam through tying off the baby’s umbilical cord with his bootlace.
+“I went to pee and then, I don’t know, I was all of the sudden holding her,” Sherman said, adding she felt little pain or contractions.
+“I hollered for help and some woman who happened to be a registered nurse came through the door.”
+The nurse was another customer.

 Most Read Stories